lvlivingston/bamabargainbarn/readme.md

 ---
 ###  **Credit**
-A big thank you to Weston Bailey, April Gonzalez, Tom Kolsrud, & Ben Manley for your support, as well as the University of Alabama football dynasty for the inspiration.
-Roll tide!
+A big thank you to Weston Bailey, April Gonzalez, Tom Kolsrud, & Ben Manley for your support, as well as the University of Alabama football dynasty and the Legend, Nick Saban, for the inspiration.
+Roll tide baby!